GuideNepalInvestingNEPSEDividendTaxPersonal Finance

 "Bonus share is better because there is no tax on bonus, only cash dividend has 5% tax."

 Section 88 requires every resident person paying a "dividend" to withhold 5% tax on the gross amount and deposit it with the Inland Revenue Department within 25 days of month-end.
-The Act's definition of dividend explicitly includes distributions in any form — cash, shares, or any other property.
+The Act's definition of dividend explicitly includes distributions in any form: cash, shares, or any other property.
 A bonus share is a distribution of retained profit in share form.
-The rate is the same: 5%.
+Rate is the same 5%.

-The reason the myth persists is that the tax on a bonus share is not deducted from your bonus shares.
+The myth persists because the tax on a bonus share is not deducted from your bonus shares.
 You do receive the full 12 bonus shares per 100 you own.
-But you can see the tax in the announcement itself: it is the small cash dividend that always accompanies a bonus.
+But the tax is visible in the announcement itself, hiding in plain sight as the small cash dividend that always accompanies a bonus.

-The math: if a company declares a 12% bonus, the tax owed is 5% of the face value (Rs 100) of those 12 bonus shares = Rs 60 per Rs 1,000 of original holding.
+The math: if a company declares a 12% bonus, the tax owed is 5% of the face value (Rs 100) of those 12 bonus shares, or Rs 60 per Rs 1,000 of original holding.
 To fund this, the company also declares a cash dividend of 12 × 5 / 95 = 0.6316%.
 That cash dividend is first consumed by the 5% withholding, which is then applied to the entire grossed-up distribution.
-You receive the 12 bonus shares; the cash portion vanishes into the IRD account before it reaches your bank.
+You receive the 12 bonus shares.
+The cash portion vanishes into the IRD account before it ever reaches your bank.

 You did pay 5% tax on the bonus.
 It was just paid out of a cash dividend you never saw.